dotlang/language/doc/RFE.md

 1. everything is immutable even local variables.
 And you cannot re-assign.
 2. compiler will check to see if a variable can be mutable in instruction level (if it's not escaped).
 For example `arr = set(arr, 0, 10)` will be compiled into a normal mov statement.
-3. no `var` keyword. `:=` is used to declare and initialize a value and don't need to specify type for local variables.
+3. no `var` keyword. `:=` is used to declare and initialize a value and don't need to specify type for local variables. but we need to specify type in type decl and functions and protocols.
 4. syntax to change a tuple: `myPt2 = myPt{x=myPt.x+1}`
 5. The only mechanism to handle concurrency and corrdination is channels which under the hood use fetch-and-add, cmpxchg, semaphore, mutex and ... .
 q: stack push -> will return a new stack.